George Northcroft

-George Northcroft (1869 - 1943) was a British orthodontist who is known for his contributions in the formation of the British Orthodontic Society.
+George Northcroft (1868 - 1943) was a British orthodontist who is known for his contributions in the formation of the British Orthodontic Society.
 The society was initially formed in 1907 as British Society for the Study of Orthodontics (BSSO) and the name later changed to British Orthodontic Society.
 He also played an important role in formation of the Dental Act of 1921 which made dentistry a profession in Great Britain.

 Life

 He attended Woodhouse Grove School and The Leys School in Cambridge, England.
 He then received a scholarship to study dentistry at University of Michigan School of Dentistry where he obtained his degree in 1890.
-He then attended London School of Dental Surgery to attain a dental degree in England.
-He then practice for 8 years in Windsor, England.
-He joined British Dental Association in 1893 and in 1932 he became the President of the association.
+He then attended the London School of Dental Surgery to attain a dental degree in England.
+He then practiced for 8 years in Windsor, England.
+He joined the British Dental Association in 1893 and in 1932 he became the President of the association.
+He helped found and later became the president of the British Society for the Study of Orthodontics, serving from 1909 to 1939.